 ii. any explanation offered by the Market Participant as provided in accordance with clause 7.10.6A;

-iii. whether System Management issued instructions to the Registered Facilities of the Electricity Generation Corporation or Registered Facilities covered by any Balancing Support Contract or Ancillary Service Contract or issued Dispatch Instructions or System Instructions to other Registered Facilities as a result of the failure; and
+iii. whether System Management issued instructions to the Registered Facilities of Verve Energy or Registered Facilities covered by any Balancing Support Contract or Ancillary Service Contract or issued Dispatch Instructions or Operating Instructions to other Registered Facilities as a result of the failure; and

 iv. an assessment of whether the failure threatened Power System Security or Power System Reliability; and